xploratics/arango-up/README.md

 #Install all dependencies
 npm install

-#Mount the database, you can rexecute that to recreate the database
+#Mount the database, you can execute that to recreate the database
 npm run mount-db

 #Run the tests